kslakhani/android-guidelines/project_style_guidelines.md

 Class names are written in [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).

 Any classes extending an Android framework component should **always** end with the component name.
-For example:
+Example:
 ```
 HomeActivity, LoginFragment, RateAppDialog, CountriesAdapter, AspectRatioFrameLayout, CircularImageView
 ```